-The Head Matron, Head of Boarding, Deputy Head (Pastoral) and Headmaster have all undertaken the Mental Health First Aid Course and are available to support pupils who are experiencing mental health issues.
-Eleven other members of staff have completed part one of the two-day Youth MHFA course and will be certified after session two in April 2020.
+The School Nurse, Matrons, Head of Boarding, DSL and Interim Headmaster have all undertaken the Mental Health First Aid Course and are available to support pupils who are experiencing mental health issues.
+Eleven other members of staff have completed the twoday Youth MHFA course.